skllfi/sparkle/README.md

   <h3>💖 Credits</h3>
   <ul>
     <li>
-      <a href="https://github.com/ChrisTitusTech/winutil">CTT's WinUtil (Some of the tweaks & inspo for making this project)</a>
+      <a href="https://github.com/ChrisTitusTech/winutil">CTT's WinUtil (Some of the tweaks & part of the inspo for making this v2 of this project)</a>
     </li>
     <li>
       <a href="https://github.com/Raphire/Win11Debloat">Win11Debloat (Main windows debloat script)</a>